nya3jp/rules_contest/docs/getting_started.md

 [Use this template]: https://help.github.com/articles/creating-a-repository-from-a-template/
 [Git]: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

-The template workspace contains two mock problems ("Sum of two numbers" and "Square root"), as well as several reference solutions to them.
+The template workspace contains a few example problems and their solutions.

 ## Build all targets

-In the workspace, run the following command to build all datasets and reference solutions.
+In the workspace, run the following command to build all datasets and solutions.

 ```console
 bazel build //...